 Vacuum the Carpet in detail

-In the previous step, all the maggots are killed by the sprinkling boric acid into the carpet.
+In the previous step, all the maggot infestation are killed by the sprinkling boric acid into the carpet.
 Now you have to vacuum your carpet deeply with the best vacuum cleaner to clear away the dead filthy creatures as well as the boric acid from your carpet.
 In case, if you see some of it alive, spray some more boric acid to the carpet and again vacuum it thoroughly.
 After that, when your carpet is clean, take off the vacuum’s bag.
-Wrap the vacuum bag into a plastic bag tightly.
+Wrap the vacuum bag into an airtight plastic bag tightly.

 Next, dispose of the plastic bag in an outdoor trash bin away from your house.
 In case your vacuum cleaner has a canister, first, pour bleach on them to make sure they are dead and throw them in a faraway trash can.
 After that, again pour some bleach on the canister and clean it.

 Only vacuuming the carpet is not enough.
 You might have missed some of them.
 To ensure that, you need to steam clean your carpet fibers with a steam cleaner.
 It will get rid of maggots that are left alive.
 This step will completely ensure that all larvae are killed, and it will also remove the stains from the carpet.
 Throw the water of the steam cleaner outside, or you can simply flush it.
 This is the last step of killing them.
 After this, your carpet is clean and free from all dirt and filth.